axibase/atsd/api/meta/entity-group/update.md

 Unlike the [replace method](create-or-replace.md), fields and tags that are **not** specified in the request are left unchanged.

-Similarly, fields that are set to `null` are ignored and are left unchanged.
+Fields that are set to `null` are ignored and are left unchanged.

+Tags with values set to `null` or empty string, are deleted.

 ## Request